cwpearson/llvmvm/README.md

         listalltags,  List support LLVM tags
         listallbins,  List supported LLVM binaries
         list,         List installed LLVMs
-        use,          Switch to use an installed LLVM
+        use,          Switch to use an installed LLVM (with --default to set default llvmvm for future shells)

 Install revision 217292